 The identification of students with communication delays promotes learning environments and opportunities that are equitable and inclusive to a student's individual learning strengths and needs, and create a sense of belonging by fostering communication development.
 The S-LP team provides service delivery through a tiered model, which offers a continuum of supports and classroom-based interventions.
-Partnerships and collaboration with communication goals.
+Partnerships and collaboration with community partners support the transition of services to help a student achieve their social, academic and communication goals.
 Coordination of services for students with significant or complex communication needs is vital to their success and inclusivity.